cout05/todo-app/README.md

-## Mern Stack Todo App - First FullStack Project1️⃣
+## Mern Stack Todo App - First FullStack Project 1️⃣

 This is a simple Todo application built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
 Users can create, read, update, and delete todos in this application.